placemarkt/address-formatter-java/README.md

 // Returns an instance of the AddressFormatter class AddressFormatter formatter = new AddressFormatter(Boolean abbreviate, Boolean appendCountry)

-// Takes in a valud Json String argument returning a formatted address String. formatter.format(String json)
+// Takes in a valid Json String argument returning a formatted address String String formattedAddres = formatter.format(String json)

-// Takes in a String json argument and a fallbackCountry code in case provided country code is not valid.
+// Takes in a valid Json String argument and a fallbackCountryCode in case provided country code is not valid.
 String formattedAddress = formatter.format(String json, String fallbackCountryCode)
 ```

 ### Use

 ```
-static AddressFormatter formatter = new AddressFormatter(OutputType.STRING, false, false);
+static AddressFormatter formatter = new AddressFormatter(false, false);
 String json = "{country_code: 'US',\n"
           + "house_number: '301',\n"
           + "road: 'Hamilton Avenue',\n"